AkkarinForest/Haskell-Workshop/intro-1/README.md

 addOne x = x + 1
 ```

-it would work exactly the same.
-The compiler can infer types and in this simple example it would be obvious what they are.
+it would work the same.
+The compiler can infer types and in this simple example, it would be obvious what they are.
 But it's a good practice to write them.
-They improve readability and, in more advance cases (like reading form user input or parsing JSON), will be necesarry to avoid ambiguity.
+They improve readability and, in more advance cases (like reading form user input or parsing JSON), will be necessary to avoid ambiguity.

 #### Lists